Fix Pain After Back Surgery

 Recreation Therapy Into Pain Management

 Improving strength and flexibility does not have to be all work and no play.
-Learn how to get patients to pick up fun sports and hobbies that also strengthen their core, lighten their mood, and reduce their pain.
+Learn how to get patients to pick up fun sports and hobbies.
+Especially sports and hobbies that also strengthen their core, lighten their mood, and reduce their pain.
 Deconditioning and immobility are 2 major affects of chronic pain.
-Therefore, it is important for physicians to encourage patients to participate in a sport or hobby and learn to have fun again.
-According to the American Therapeutic Recreation Association, recreation therapy is a treatment service designed to restore, remediate, and rehabilitate a person’s level of functioning and independence in life activities.1 The…
+Therefore, it's important for physicians to encourage patients to participate in a sport or hobby, and have fun again.
+According to the American Therapeutic Recreation Association, recreation therapy is a treatment service.
+Recreation therapy is designed to restore, remediate, and rehabilitate a person’s level of functioning and independence…

 Read More